 Property taxes are a liability imposed upon property owners in order to fund needed services for their community.
 Property taxes pay for things like schools, roads, bridges, parks, libraries, and other essential public services.
-It is helpful to know how your property taxes are calculated.
+It is helpful to know how your property taxes in Colorado Springs are calculated.

 Property tax liabilities are based on property value so, the amount of property tax each homeowner is responsible for will differ.
 Establishing the taxable value of each property is the responsibility of the Assessor.
 Mill Levy is the second factor used to calculate property taxes and this number is determined by the Treasurer.